 Acetaminophen Safety Overview: Clinical Data by System

 Data from almost 500 clinical trials underscore the safety profile of acetaminophen.
 Below are some results of interest.
-An overview of the safety profile is also available in the TYLENOL® product monograph.

 - Central Nervous System Effects

 - Cross-Reactivity of Acetaminophen with Aspirin and NSAIDs